Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 - This year the Blue Devils average just 0.8 fewer points per game (24.2) than the Cardinals give up (25.0).

-- Duke is 4-2 against the spread and 3-3 overall when the team notches more than 25.0 points.
+- Duke is 4-2 against the spread and 3-3 overall in games when it scores more than 25.0 points.

-- This season the Blue Devils have turned the ball over 18 times, five more than the Cardinals' takeaways (13).
+- This year the Blue Devils have turned the ball over 18 times, five more than the Cardinals' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.